kyma-project/kyma/docs/backup/docs/03-02-create-backup.md

 title: Back up a Kyma cluster
 type: Details
 ---
-Kyma provides two validated sample `BackupSpec` files to back up the system and user Namespaces.
+Kyma provides two validated sample `BackupSpec` files to back up system and user Namespaces.
 You can integrate the specification to scheduled or on-demand backup configurations.
 To completely back up a cluster, you must back up the system and user Namespaces.

 Modifying these files allows you to adjust the backup scope.
 For details about the file format, see the [Ark documentation](https://github.com/heptio/velero/blob/master/docs/api-types/backup.md).

 ## Create manual backups

-If you want to use sample backup configurations, you cannot use the Ark CLI to create backups.
+If you want to use sample backup configurations, you cannot use the Ark CLI.
 Instead, add the following two Backup custom resources in the `heptio-ark` Namespace to instruct the Ark server to create a backup.
 Make sure the indentation is correct.

 Sample backup configuration: